youlyank/AuthFlow/replit.md

 - Sessions are tracked with device information
 - All sensitive operations are logged in audit_logs

+**OAuth2/OIDC Provider Security:**
+- All OAuth2 client secrets stored as SHA-256 hashes (never plaintext)
+- Authorization codes and tokens stored as hashes for security
+- Tenant isolation enforced on all OAuth2 operations
+- Automatic expiry checking on all token lookups
+- Cleanup methods available to purge expired tokens/codes

 ## API Endpoints
 **Authentication:**
 - POST `/api/auth/register` - User registration